For Enquiry: 93450 45466

 No, when a package is imported in Java, its sub-packages are not automatically imported.
 If the developer wants to use classes from the sub-packages, they need to import them separately.

 For example, if a developer imports the package university.*, it will load all the classes from the university package, but it will not load classes from its sub-packages.
-To access classes from a sub-package, the developer needs to explicitly import them, like this:
+To access classes from a sub-package, the developer needs to import them like this explicitly:

 import university.department.*;

-This is one of the Java Basic Interview Questions to know before attending an interview.
+This is one of the basic Java interview questions and answers to know before attending an interview.

 20. What are the performance implications of interfaces compared to abstract classes?